Articles , Glossary

 f_reading_pattern_eyetracking

-One more model is F-pattern presented in the explorations by Nielsen Norman Group and showing that users often demonstrate the following flow of interaction:
+One more model is the F-pattern presented in the explorations by Nielsen Norman Group and showing that users often demonstrate the following flow of interaction:

-• Users first read in a horizontal movement, usually across the upper part of the content area.
+• Users first read horizontally, usually across the upper part of the content area.
 This initial element forms the F’s top bar.

 • Next, users move down the page a bit and then read across in a second horizontal movement that typically covers a shorter area than the previous movement.
 This additional element forms the F’s lower bar.